 With the 2030 Agenda, the world has reaffirmed the mutually reinforcing relationship between peace and sustainable development, noting that the best means of prevention and of sustaining peace is inclusive and sustainable development; and, that sustainable development cannot be achieved in the absence of the conditions for sustainable peace, such as social harmony and cohesion.

 What We Do

 - In Mexico, we work with communities and local government to promote social harmony and cohesion.
 Because local municipios hold elections every two years, the high turnaround at the local government level can translate to unkept promises.
-The Hunger Project therefore brings together communities and government representatives to develop a common vision for the peaceful management of life in the community – regardless of what party holds the municipio.
+We bring together communities and government representatives to develop a common vision for the peaceful management of life in the community – regardless of what party holds the municipio.

 - In Bangladesh, we work on the prevention of electoral violence – an entrenched practice, which is exacerbated by an extreme “winner-take-all” approach frequently used within Bangladeshi political parties.
 Our People Against Violence in Elections (PAVE) program seeks to increase the number of peacebuilding events across the country in order to ultimately decrease Bangladesh’s tolerance of violence.
 Activities include: conducting PAVE training; building a network of Ambassadors for Peace; and engaging in and monitoring peace-building initiatives.
 Our Social Harmony Workshops empower individuals to collectively advocate for preventing and mitigating political violence through peaceful means.